Crush on You (Lil' Kim song)

-"Crush on You" is a song by rapper Lil' Kim, released as the second single from her debut album, featuring fellow Junior M.A.F.I.A. member Lil' Cease.
-The Notorious B.I.G. raps the hook.
-It peaked at number 23 on the UK Singles Chart.
-The original album version had Lil' Cease rapping alone, while the single version featured him with Lil' Kim.
+"Crush on You" is a song by American rapper Lil' Kim.
+The original version, a solo performance by fellow Junior M.A.F.I.A. member Lil' Cease, was released in 1996 on Lil' Kim's debut album Hard Core.
+In 1997, a remix of the song with Lil' Kim performing alongside Lil' Cease was released as a non-album single.
+The Notorious B.I.G. makes an uncredited appearance, performing the chorus, on both versions.
+The remix peaked at number 23 on the UK Singles Chart.
+The song samples "Rain Dance" by the Jeff Lorber Fusion.